Curriculum Vitae (Updated January 14, 2021)

 What can input frequency and lexical semantic features tell us about how children acquire the English verbal passive?

-I used a combination of in-depth corpus analysis, computational modeling, behavioral experiments in order to investigate these questions.
+I use a combination of in-depth corpus analysis, computational modeling, behavioral experiments in order to investigate these questions.